econoalchemist/COLDCARD-Paranoid/README.md

   <img width="900" height="430" src="Assets/DiceRollTest2.png">
 </p>

-Now it has been verified that resulting hash value displayed on the ColdCard does in deed represent the numbers from the entered dice rolls.
+Now it has been verified that the resulting hash value displayed on the ColdCard does indeed represent the numbers from the entered dice rolls.
 But how do we know the hash value really generates the same 24 words?

 The ideal environment to perform this verification is a computer running Tails - [The Amnesic Incognito Live System](https://tails.boum.org/), preferable without any network connection and no hard drives.
 Do not use your actual dice rolls on a normal desktop system as that will completely comprise the security of your ColdCard!